President Woodrow Wilson's Economic Policies

 Wilson and the Debt

 President Wilson was the second-largest contributor to the debt percentage-wise.
-He added $21 billion, which was a 727% increase over the $2.9 billion debt of his predecessor.
+He added $21 billion, which was a more than 700% increase over the $2.9 billion debt of his predecessor.
 That was because of World War I. During his presidency, the Second Liberty Bond Act gave Congress the right to adopt the national debt ceiling.
 See how much Wilson added to the national debt by comparing the U.S. debt by president.

 President Wilson’s salary during his term was $75,000 a year.
 In 2019, this value translated to $1.9 million.
 It's much more than the $400,000 annual salary a president receives today.